billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Power Factor:
 : Is the percent value between 0 and 1 that measures how effectively electrical power is being converted into useful work.
-For energy objects powered by a power source in a data center network, the power factor is typically considered to be 1.
+It represents the ratio of real power (work done) to apparent power (total power supplied) on a scale from 0 to 1.
+For energy objects powered by a Direct Current (DC)' power source, the power factor is typically considered to be 1.
 This information is important for understanding the electrical characteristics of the energy object and for correctly interpreting the power data.

 Energy Management:
 : Is a set of functions for measuring, modeling,